-Suppose that you want to block Internet access to a device on your home network immediately.
+Suppose that you want to immediately block Internet access to a particular device on your home network.
 There are many ways to do this in Keenetic routers.

 Setup is complete.
 Internet access will be blocked only for the devices to which this policy is assigned.